Menu

 Washington, DC Premises Liability Lawyer

-You have a reasonable expectation of safety when you are lawfully at a business, hotel, or other property.
+You have a reasonable expectation of safety lawfully at a business, hotel, or other property.
 Therefore, property owners must use reasonable care to ensure that conditions on the premises are not dangerous.
-At a minimum, a property owner must warn its guests about unsafe conditions.
-Depending on the circumstances, the owner of the property may owe a different level of care to different visitors, according to premises liability law.
+At a minimum, a property owner must warn guests about unsafe conditions.
+According to premises liability law, the owner of the property may owe a different level of care to different visitors.
+If you were injured on someone’s property, speak with a Washington, DC premises liability attorney at Regan Zambri Long for a free legal case review today.

 Contact Us Today to Schedule